-Shutdown and control rod OPERABILITY and alignment are directly related to power distributions and SDM, which are initial conditions assumed in safety analyses.
-Therefore they satisfy Criterion 2 of 10 CFR 50.36(c)(2)(ii).
+RCCA OPERABILITY and the alignment of all control rods (RCCAs and GRCAs) are directly related to power distributions and SDM, which are initial conditions assumed in safety analyses.
+Therefore, they satisfy Criterion 2 of 10 CFR 50.36(c)(2)(ii).

-LCO The limits on shutdown or control rod alignments assure that the assumptions in the safety analysis will remain valid.
-The requirements on control rod OPERABILITY assure that upon reactor trip, the assumed reactivity will be available and will be inserted.
-The control rod OPERABILITY requirements (i.e., trippability) are separate from the alignment requirements, which ensure that the RCCAs and banks maintain the correct power distribution and rod alignment.
-The rod OPERABILITY requirement is satisfied provided the rod will fully insert in the required rod drop time assumed in the safety analysis.
-Rod control malfunctions that result in the inability to move a rod (e.g., rod lift coil failures), but that do not impact trippability, do not result in rod inoperability.
+The limits on shutdown or control rod alignments ensure that the assumptions in the safety analysis will remain valid.
+The requirements on RCCA OPERABILITY ensure that upon reactor trip, the assumed reactivity will be available and will be inserted.
+The RCCA OPERABILITY requirements (i.e., trippability) apply to all RCCAs in the shutdown and control banks (not GRCAs) and are separate from the alignment requirements.
+The alignment requirements ensure that all control rods (RCCAs and GRCAs), and their respective banks maintain power distribution and rod alignment within analyzed limits.
+The RCCA OPERABILITY requirement is satisfied provided the rod will fully insert in the required rod drop time assumed in the safety analysis.
+Rod control malfunctions that result in the inability to move an RCCA (e.g., rod lift coil failures), but that do not impact trippability, do not result in RCCA inoperability.